-The PWU and IPART may comment on the second draft audit report, but comments should be limited to editorial issues and clarification of data only.
+The PWU and IPART may comment on the second draft audit report, but comments should be limited to matters of fact only.
 There is no opportunity to provide further evidence or dispute opinion at this stage.
 The process for escalation of issues outlined in Section 3.2 should be followed if an issue relating to the audit arises which cannot be resolved through the normal audit process.